bluehalo/ngx-leaflet/README.md

 All the application source code including your component and the demo application for the component

 **./src/index.ts**
-This file should export everything you wish to publish as part of your Angular2 package
+This file should export everything you wish to publish as part of your Angular 2+ package

 **./src/demo**
 Contains a lightweight Angular 2 application that is built and run using Webpack.
 Use the demo to embed examples directly in the project for the purposes of development, testing, and demonstration.